 The CIPD has linked agile methodology to productivity improvements.
-Others have seen it as a means of desk sharing, reducing floor space, providing enhanced opportunities for collaboration, personal choice, better work-life balance, remote working, flexible working and providing low cost rapid business change.
+Others have seen it as a means of manipulating office space and real estate to ensure people work more productivity with minimal working space.
+This includes workplace strategies such as desk sharing, reducing floor space, providing enhanced opportunities for collaboration, personal choice, better work-life balance, remote working, flexible working and providing low cost rapid business change.

 The term clearly means different things to people, and these differences are a result of what specific benefits people and organisations seek.

-We all have to “think agile“ not just work agile.
+We all have to “think agile“ not just be agile in the workplace.
 Our government structures, business models, management mindsets, workplace experiences and personal attitudes all require to be challenged to the test of:

 But “agile thinking” offers more than a means of a reacting to negative changes, it is also a positive competency in reacting quickly to opportunities and in providing the fleetness of foot that characterise the small entrepreneurial business.

 So when we start on Agile projects, whatever they may mean to you in the short term, think a little broader into what else they could contribute to future organisational success.

 For more information on agile working and agile workplaces, you can contact a workplace management consultant on +44 207 743 7110.
 Alternatively you can email email@example.com with your inquiry.
 Advanced Workplace Associates (AWA) are based in London, United Kingdom but now work internationally across the United States of America, Asia and Europe.